 The bill cleared the Assembly Public Safety Committee and was advanced for further review.

-The bill cleared the Assembly Judiciary Committee and is on track to Appropriations.
+The bill cleared the Assembly Judiciary Committee and was advanced to Appropriations.

 The Governor's signature or veto.
 The bill can be stopped at any stage.